Treales, Roseacre and Wharles

 Treales, Roseacre and Wharles is a civil parish in the Borough of Fylde, Lancashire, England.
 It had a population of 492 at the 2011 Census.
-It lies two miles east of Kirkham and includes the villages of Bolton Houses, Moor Side, Roseacre (/ˈrɒzəkər/), Treales (/treɪlz/) and Wharles (/hwɔːr.ləz/).
+It lies 2 m east of Kirkham and includes the villages of Bolton Houses, Moor Side, Roseacre (/ˈrɒzəkər/), Treales (/treɪlz/) and Wharles (/hwɔːr.ləz/).

 Treales

 The village was called "Treueles" in the Domesday Book and "Turuel" in 1242.
 At the time of the Norman invasion of England, it was held by Earl Tostig.
 It later came into the possession of the Earl of Derby.

 In Treales the Anglican parish church, Christ Church, is situated on Church Road.
 It was built in 1855 by Lord Stanley, when the Patron was the vicar of Kirkham.
-The church is now part of a benefice with Christ Church, Wesham.
+The church has its own benefice, but is part of the Deanery of Kirkham.
+The priest in charge is the Revd Canon Anne Beverley.
 The village has a windmill, now converted to a private dwelling.

 The Derby Arms public house, situated on the corner of Kirkham Road and Church Road, has been designated a Grade II listed building since 9 June 1967.
-It was originally a farmhouse, dating from the early 18th century, with and early 19th-century additions.
+It was originally a farmhouse, dating from the early 18th century, with early 19th-century additions.
 It is now been closed for some years and was sold to local developer, Pete Marquis Developments, in 2020.
 The development plans would involve the listed element of the building being retained, but converted into a new use of a community shop with two flats above.
 More recent extensions would be removed and six new houses built on the site.